< Back to Glossary

 The TMS automatically analyses client data for anomalies, highlighting potential risks that require further manual investigation.

-How does a transaction monitoring system work?
+How does an AML transaction monitoring system work?

 Traditionally a TMS works using a rules-based system.
 Should a transaction break a rule, it may be flagged for review.